ebogdum/callfs/docs_markdown/03-api-reference.md

 #### Status Codes
 - `200 OK`: File updated successfully
+- `201 Created`: File created (if it didn't exist)
 - `400 Bad Request`: Invalid request (e.g., path with trailing slash)
 - `401 Unauthorized`: Invalid or missing API key
 - `403 Forbidden`: Permission denied
 - `404 Not Found`: File not found
+- `502 Bad Gateway`: Cross-server proxy error
 - `500 Internal Server Error`: Server error

 ### DELETE /v1/files/{path}

-Deletes a file or empty directory.
+Deletes a file or empty directory. **Enhanced with cross-server routing**.

 #### Parameters
 - **path** (string, required): File or directory path (use trailing slash for directories)

+#### Cross-Server Behavior
+If the file exists on another server instance, the request is automatically proxied to the correct server.

 #### Examples